meefik/meefik.github.io/pages/neux/index.md

   }, {
     tag: 'ul',
     children: () => {
-      // Redraw the list if any child items is added, replaced or removed.
+      // Redraw the list partially if any child items are added, replaced, or removed.
       // Any updates inside nested objects are ignored. return state.list.$map((item) => {
         return {